awestover/thoughts/content/0stack/Can I enjoy arbitrary things?.md

 		- Be open to the possibility of doing TCS research that is object-level useful for AI safety, possibly even with some empirical component.
 		- Be open to trying other weird paths, such as a career in "communication".
 		- [[two mistakes in my plans for mitigating xrisk|Communicate more about important issues in the world, and continue to think about problems with the world]]
+	- **EDIT**: actually, I've recently been feeling more optimistic that I might be able to do something good even if main-line plan doesn't pan out.
+But I think it's okay to figure that out once/if the need arises.
+And I'm actually fairly optimistic about the main-line strategy.
 	- Anyways, I don't claim that this is a very good plan but now that it's articulated it can be refined.